Are you feeling hopeless, isolated and not your usual self?

 Therapy can help to uncover the underlying causes of your worries and fears, learn how to relax, look at situations in a new, less frightening way, and develop better coping mechanisms and problem-solving skills.

-If you suffer from an anxiety disorder, we invite you to contact us today for a free consultation.
+If you suffer from an anxiety disorder, I invite you to contact me today for a free consultation.